muralikrishnaponugoti/pollApi/README.md

   - /options/:id/delete (To delete an option) this is also a delete request whre user don't need to pass nay thing
   - /options/:id/add_vote (To increment the count of votes) this is put request and with this request user don't need pass any thing
-  - /questions/:id (To view a question and it’s options) this is get request and no need of passing any thing
+  - /questions/:id (To view a question and it’s options) this is get request and no need of passing any thing all code related to  intial routing are placed in the index file all code related to questions category routing placed in questionsrouter.js file which is located under rel_to_questions folder which is under src folder all code related to options category routing placed in optionsrouter.js file which is located under rel_to_options folder which is under src folder all code related to database configration placed in mongooseConnect.js file which is located under config folder